 Wix ADI vs Wix Editor: What Changed and Which to Use in 2024

 If you searched for Wix ADI vs Wix Editor, here's what you need to know first: Wix ADI no longer exists as a standalone product.
 In late 2023, Wix retired ADI (Artificial Design Intelligence) and replaced it with a new AI Site Builder integrated directly into the Wix Editor.
 The question today is how that new AI builder compares to the classic manual Editor - and which approach suits your needs.
-Learn how to use Wix to get the most out of either workflow.

 Key Takeaways